TL;DR

 Security Operations Centers (SOCs) detect, analyze, and respond to security threats around the clock.
 While detecting cyberattacks is challenging enough on its own, the multitude of alerts coming into the SOC highlights the need for greater efficiency and productivity.
 These SOC challenges are not unique to any organization but universal across industries.
-In this blog, we’ll explore six of the most common efficiency and productivity challenges SOCs face and how modern technologies, particularly AI SOC analysts, can help overcome these obstacles and enhance SOC capabilities.
+In this blog, we'll explore six of the most common efficiency and productivity challenges SOCs face and how modern technologies, particularly AI SOC agents, can help overcome these obstacles and enhance SOC capabilities.

 1. Alert Overload